hanif-dev/hanif-dev.github.io/projects/machine-learning/index.md

+---
+title: "Machine Learning for Retail Analytics Projects"
+description: "A collection of machine learning projects focused on enhancing retail business intelligence and customer experience."
+layout: default
+---

 📊 Smart Retail Engine: Personalized Product Recommendations

 Welcome to the Smart Retail Engine project page!
 Here, you will find details about our efforts in building a system for personalized product recommendations in the retail domain.